 Technology will allow teachers in training to continue their education during the pandemic

 South Sudan needs 26,000 trained teachers.
 The literacy rate is 28% (14% for women).
 Solidarity with South Sudan trains primary school teachers in a two-year program, which, up until now, has been based in Yambio where students resided on campus and were supported with room, board and tuition.
 The physical college has been closed by the government due to the pandemic, but the need to train teachers still exists.

-The five sisters who run this training program are convinced that the training can continue online to continue to address this crucial need during the pandemic.
-Internet networks are few, but most people have cell phones which are supported in most areas of the country.
-The sisters are developing online programs using smart phones to continue teaching and learning during this pandemic.
-The school faces being closed until January 2021.
-This project would keep the Solidarity Teacher Training College linked to students who otherwise would have no access to training at this time.
+The five sisters who run the training program would like the training to continue online during the pandemic until students can return to the school.
+Internet networks are few, but most people have cellphones, which are supported in most areas of the country.
+The sisters are developing online programs using smartphones to continue teaching and learning during the pandemic.

 How funds will be used:

 - Smart phones for teachers and students @ $200 each